alinamvarr/CKD/README.md

 ## Analysis Overview

-We use **Elastic Principal Graphs** to analyze the CKD dataset and focus on creating and interpreting **pseudotime trajectories** and **scaffolds**.
+We use **Elastic Principal Graphs** to analyze the CKD dataset and focus on creating and interpreting **pseudotime trajectories** .
 The main aim of the analysis is to explore disease progression insights using these methods.

 ## Tools and Libraries